nanopay/nanopay-supabase/README.md

 1. Create a new project in the [Supabase dashboard](https://app.supabase.io/)
 2. Link your local instance to the remote instance using `npm run link`
 3. Push your changes to the remote instance with `npm run push`
+4. When using external authentication providers, make sure to update the env variables in the Supabase dashboard.

 ## Additional Resources